secrez/secrez/README.md

 ## History

+__1.0.2__
+* Export and Import can encrypt/decrypt files using shared keys generated from a specified public key

 __1.0.1__
 * Export and Import can handle encryption.
 Files can be exported encrypted using a specified password or a key shared with contacts
 * Contacts can add a contact also using contact's public key (previously you need a hub url)